Here’s how to use pos() functions.

 Description:

-Get the positions of sequence members in another sequence.
+Get positions of members of a sequence in another sequence.

 Syntax: